Facebook

 AI can generate scripts, images, and voices, but it can also make mistakes.
 Beginners often publish AI-generated videos without reviewing or editing them.

+Beginners often upload and move on.
+They rarely analyze deeply.
+AI increases output capacity.
+It does not replace analytical thinking.
 Quality control is essential.
 AI should be a starting point, not the final product.

 No Understanding of Platforms